Coalition of Labor Union Women: Impact

 CLUW represented networks of union women even though the organization itself contained few members and staff.
 The National Executive Board members were very active with the women's movement, the civil rights movement, and the labor movement at all different local, regional, and national levels.
 CLUW members were very involved with other organizations, in addition to the CLUW.
 CLUW united the goals of the women's and labor movements by addressing issues such as childcare, sexual harassment, and pay equity.
 Working-class women and women of color were attracted to CLUW because it was able to touch upon the interests that women had, such as worker's issues, family issues and labor issues. because mainstream second wave feminist organizations had alienated working-class women and women of color by not addressing issues in these ways.

 Diversity

 The CLUW is a very diverse organization with respect to not only education and occupation but also gender, race, ethnicity, and sexual orientation.
 In 1994, 30% of CLUW were women of color.
 20% of members were African American, 6% were Hispanic and Latina, 1% were Asian American, 2% were Native American, and 2% considered themselves as another ethnicity.
 The diversity in the CLUW indicated the significant unionization rate of women of color.
 The majority of the CLUW establishing members were women of color.
-They wanted an organization that included unionized women workers and did not discriminate among race.
+They wanted an organization that included unionized women workers and did not discriminate among races.
 Men were also members of the organization, representing 13% of the CLUW.
 CLUW wanted to include men in their organization to demonstrate that they are not anti-male and that they are accepting of everyone.